-The UK has said that the sale of petrol and diesel cars will be banned by 2040.
+The UK has said that the sale of petrol and diesel cars will be banned by 2040, with a move to more low emission and electric vehicles.
 What is the government doing to show its commitment to this target?
 Below are some of the most recent developments.

 On 9 July 2018, the Office for Low Emission Vehicles (OLEV) published the Road to Zero Strategy, which sets out measures for reducing emissions from road transport.
 The Road to Zero includes:

 - a target for at least 50% (and up to 705) of new car sales and up to 40% of new van sales to be ultra low emission by 2030

 - a requirement for all new homes to have a chargepoint available.
 The government will consult “as soon as possible” on introducing a requirement for chargepoint infrastructure for new homes in England